MonaLisa Touch® for vaginal dryness

 MonaLisa Touch is a non-hormonal, chemical-free laser therapy which is proven to improve these symptoms and help you get back to being you.
 More than 1.4 million women have been treated worldwide.

-We offer this innovative treatment at GenesisCare in Windsor, provided by one of our expert consultant gynaecologists – a doctor specialising in women’s health and the female reproductive system.
+We offer this innovative treatment at GenesisCare in Portsmouth, provided by one of our expert consultant gynaecologists – a doctor specialising in women’s health and the female reproductive system.
 You don’t need a referral, and you can pay for yourself, or it’s covered by private medical insurance on a case-by-case basis.
 We can help guide you through the process with your insurance provider.

 We know cancer treatment can be challenging.
 That’s why we offer integrated care that’s focused on treating you, not just your cancer.
 We combine advanced cancer treatments with specialist care and techniques to help you manage the symptoms of cancer and any side effects of treatment to help you to achieve the best possible outcome.